coderehan/LLD-Coding-Framework-Android/07-Hotel-Booking-System/README.md

         // Use the selected PricingStrategy to calculate the final price.
         //
-        // HotelBookingService does not need to know whether the pricing
+        // HotelBookingService does not need to know how the price
-        // is standard, weekend, or seasonal.
-        val totalPrice = pricingStrategy.calculatePrice(
+        // is calculated.
+The selected strategy handles that logic. val totalPrice = pricingStrategy.calculatePrice(
             room.basePrice,
             nights
         )

-        // Create a Booking containing all information related to this reservation. val booking = Booking(
+        // Create a Booking containing the selected hotel, room,
+        // guest, number of nights, and calculated total price. val booking = Booking(
             id = "HB-${bookings.size + 1}",
             hotel = hotel,